etn-ccis/blui-react-native-themes/RNPComponents/RNPComponents.md

 # React Native Paper Component Templates

-This Document contains a set of style override in components around various [React Native Paper](https://callstack.github.io/react-native-paper/index.html) components.
+This Document contains a set of style overrides in components around various [React Native Paper](https://callstack.github.io/react-native-paper/index.html) components.

 By default, the theming mechanism provided by RNP is very minimal and does not allow us to style components precisely the way we want for Brightlayer UI applications.
-To circumvent this issue, we create a style overriden components that you can use bring them in alignment with Brightlayer UI applications
+To circumvent this issue, we create styles override components that the end user can use to bring them in alignment with Brightlayer UI applications

-These style overriden components simplify this process so that the end user do not create the component designs to bring them in alignment with Brightlayer UI applications.
+These styles override components will simplify this process so that the end user does not create the component designs to bring them in alignment with Brightlayer UI applications.

 ## Component Template